lifemikey/objectstorage-swift/connect-object-storage-using-s3ql.md

 S3QL is the Python utility that QuantaStor uses to mount its cloud containers.
 If you don't have a QuantaStor appliance or want to manage your endpoints manually, then you can install and use the S3QL utility.
 S3QL supports a wide range of features, such as data-deduplication, compression, encryption, and caching.
 The following example uses Ubuntu 14.04.
 Your instructions might vary depending on your distribution.

 ** Advantages and disadvantages of using S3QL**
-- Advantages - Advanced features (encryption, compression, dedup, local caching), highly configurable (cache size, compression method).
+- Advantages - Advanced features (encryption, compression, data deduplication, local caching), highly configurable (cache size, compression method).
-- Disadvantages - Object storage containers cannot be shared by multiple hosts, No graphical interface</td></tr>
+- Disadvantages - {{site.data.keyword.objectstorageshort}} containers cannot be shared by multiple hosts; no graphical interface</td></tr>

 This solution works great for Integrated solutions, and permanent storage mounts.

 ## Mounting container with S3QL

-1. Open a new terminal and install S3QL (these command are for Ubuntu, your distribution's commands may vary):<br/>
+1. Open a new terminal and install S3QL (these commands are for Ubuntu, your distribution's commands can vary):<br/>
    ```
    apt-get install software-properties-common
    apt-add-repository ppa:nikratio/s3ql